SuperClaude-Org/SuperCodex_Framework/Docs/Reference/basic-examples.md

 - Can solve common development problems independently
 - Understands when to use different flags and focuses
 - Can adapt examples to specific project needs
-- Ready to explore more complex SuperGemini capabilities
+- Ready to explore more complex SuperCodex capabilities

 ---

 **Remember**: Start simple, practice frequently, and gradually increase complexity.
-These basic examples form the foundation for all advanced SuperGemini usage.
+These basic examples form the foundation for all advanced SuperCodex usage.